tedneward/Azgaarnoth/Classes/Cleric/Dragon.md

 # Divine Domain: Dragon
 Within certain parts of Azgaarnoth, reverence for the dragons (both metallic and chromatic) has slipped into outright deification, and for whatever reason, their prayers are being answered.

-This domain is available to followers of [Bahamut](../../Religions/Pantheon/Bahamut.md), [Tiamat](../../Religions/Pantheon/Tiamat.md).
+This domain is available to followers of [Bahamut](../../Religions/Pantheon/Bahamut.md) and [Tiamat](../../Religions/Pantheon/Tiamat.md).

 ```
 name = 'Dragon'